devops-g2/prodeploy/README.md

 |-- **gitCredentials.yaml/**
 *("Secret named 'git-credentials' in 'argocd' namespace, storing Git credentials with username 'dueweb' and a personal access token.)*
 |-- **grafanaIngress.yam/l**/
-*("IngressRoute for Traefik in 'prometheus-grafana' namespace, directing traffic to 'prometheus-grafana' service at IP 20.22.117.120 with path prefix '/grafana/'.)*
+*("IngressRoute for Traefik in 'prometheus-grafana' namespace, directing traffic to 'prometheus-grafana' service at IP <LoadBalancer-IP> with path prefix '/grafana/'.)*
 |-- **grafanaScript.sh/**
 *("Bash script to add key-value pairs to a ConfigMap named 'prometheus-grafana' in the 'prometheus-grafana' namespace for Grafana configuration.
 Used in the deployResources.sh script")*
 |-- **grafanaValues.yaml/**